303597/Group_8-engg1340comp2113/src/props_readme.txt

 '^':🛹-- slow down the ghosts
 '!':📜-- go through walls
-'?':❓-- random point bonus(see fruits props below) all asting for 15 turns
+'?':❓-- random point bonus(see fruits props below) all lasting for 15 turns

 🍒-- extra 50 points  | lasting for 25 turns